The Energy Grid

 1. An innovative heliostat from a third-party supplier

-1. They are mounted on piles driven into the ground, which avoids the cost of concrete foundations and also makes them suitable for deployment on uneven ground.
+1. They are mounted on piles driven into the ground, which avoids the cost of concrete foundations and makes them suitable for deployment on uneven ground.

 2. The tracking of each heliostat is controlled wirelessly.